FireTail-io/firetail-py-lib/README.rst

    :target: https://github.com/PointSec-io/pointsecio/blob/main/LICENSE.txt
    :alt: License

-PointSecIO is a framework based off of connexion that automagically handles HTTP requests based on `OpenAPI Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
+PointSecIO (fork of Connexion_) is a framework that automagically handles HTTP requests based on `OpenAPI Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
 PointSecIO allows you to write an OpenAPI specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
 You can describe your REST API in as much detail as you want; then PointSecIO guarantees that it will work as you specified.

-We built PointSecIO this way in order to:

-- simplify the development process
-- confirm expectations about what your API will look like

 PointSecIO Features:
 --------------------